 Do you really need to buy a salad… every day?

-Kym says in order for home buyers to get their application over the line, the key things they should do are:
+Kym says in order for home buyers to show they can afford a loan, the key things they should do are:

 - Cut back on discretionary spending: “This means things like takeaway – yes that Friday night Thai meal, yes that McDonalds drive through on the weekend and yes that salad you buy every day for lunch.”